awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 # What Is Amazon Elasticsearch Service?<a name="what-is-amazon-elasticsearch-service"></a>

 Amazon Elasticsearch Service \(Amazon ES\) is a managed service that makes it easy to deploy, operate, and scale Elasticsearch clusters in the AWS Cloud\.
-Elasticsearch is a popular open\-source search and analytics engine for use cases such as log analytics, real\-time application monitoring, and clickstream analytics\.
-With Amazon ES, you get direct access to the Elasticsearch APIs so that existing code and applications work seamlessly with the service\.
+Elasticsearch is a popular open\-source search and analytics engine for use cases such as log analytics, real\-time application monitoring, and clickstream analysis\.
+With Amazon ES, you get direct access to the Elasticsearch APIs; existing code and applications work seamlessly with the service\.

-Amazon ES provisions all the resources for your Elasticsearch cluster and launches the cluster\.
+Amazon ES provisions all the resources for your Elasticsearch cluster and launches it\.
 It also automatically detects and replaces failed Elasticsearch nodes, reducing the overhead associated with self\-managed infrastructures\.
 You can scale your cluster with a single API call or a few clicks in the console\.

-To get started using the service, you create an Amazon ES domain\.
-An Amazon ES domain is an Elasticsearch cluster in the AWS Cloud that has the compute and storage resources that you specify\.
-For example, you can specify the number of instances, instance types, and storage options\.
+To get started using Amazon ES, you create a *domain*\.
+An Amazon ES domain is synonymous with an Elasticsearch cluster\.
+Domains are clusters with the settings, instance types, instance counts, and storage resources that you specify\.

-Additionally, Amazon ES offers the following benefits of a managed service:
-+ Cluster scaling options
-+ Self\-healing clusters
-+ Replication for data durability
-+ Enhanced security
-+ Node monitoring

-You can use the Amazon ES console to set up and configure your domain in minutes\.
-If you prefer programmatic access, you can use the [AWS SDKs](http://aws.amazon.com/code) or the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/)\.
+You can use the Amazon ES console to set up and configure a domain in minutes\.
+If you prefer programmatic access, you can use the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/) or the [AWS SDKs](http://aws.amazon.com/code)\.

-There are no upfront costs to set up clusters, and you pay only for the service resources that you use\.
+There are no upfront costs to set up domains, and you pay only for the resources that you use\.

 **Topics**
 + [Features of Amazon Elasticsearch Service](#what-is-aes-features)